Halimeda: Life history

 Halimeda reproduces both sexually and asexually.
 Sexual reproduction is rarely observed because it is completed in 36 hours.
 The process begins with gametangia forming on the edges of the segments of the thalli.
 By the next day, the cells of the thallus will have been entirely converted to gametangia.
-These will mature overnight and release gametes in the morning of the next day.
-After which, the thallus is left white and dies in a process known as holocarpy.
+These will mature overnight and release gametes in the morning of the next day, after which the thallus is left white and dies in a process known as holocarpy.
 Some species of Halimeda have been found to reproduce synchronously in mass spawning events similar to that of corals, albeit occurring over several months, with small portions of the population spawning each day.
 Therefore it is likely that the life span of the genus is limited to a few months to a year.

 Information on the phases of Halimeda's life cycle are limited.
 It is thought that there is a haploid gametophyte phase, which might be followed by a sporophyte phase, since it not yet known when meiosis occurs.

 Asexual reproduction occurs via vegetative "cloning" through fragmentation and dispersal.

 Chemical composition

-The genus' photosynthetic pigments are the those typical of class Chlorophyta (chlorophyll a and b) and also includes siphonoxanthin and siphonein.
+The genus' photosynthetic pigments are those typical of class Chlorophyta (chlorophyll a and b) and also include siphonoxanthin and siphonein.